How to Make Links in Canvas

 When you find an article in an online database, the URL that appears in your browser navigation bar may not be stable.
 A stable URL is necessary to assure consistent linking to an article.

-- Locate the journal article to which you wish to link; you will generally find a "stable URL" or "permalink" within the citation
+- Locate the journal article to which you wish to link; you will generally find a "stable URL" or "permalink" within the citation.

-- In order to ensure off-campus access, you will need to add a prefix to your stable link: https://login.ezproxy.bowdoin.edu/login?url=, e.g., https://login.ezproxy.bowdoin.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=a9h&AN=151736697&site=ehost-live.
+- To ensure off-campus access you must add a prefix to your stable link: https://login.ezproxy.bowdoin.edu/login?url=, e.g., https://login.ezproxy.bowdoin.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=a9h&AN=151736697&site=ehost-live.

-Links to Audio Tracks and Albums
+Links to E-Books, Streaming Film, Audio Tracks, and Albums

 So that users may reliably connect to your selected e-books, films, film clips, tracks or albums, please look for a stable, persistent, durable, or embedded link provided in the catalog or by the vendor in the databases.